 Filing an Adjustment of Status Application

 An adjustment of status application is really a package of multiple forms and supporting documents that the applicant files with U.S. Citizenship and Immigration Services (USCIS).
 The principal application is Form I-485, Application to Register Permanent Residence or Adjust Status.
-A But an adjustment of status package for a marriage green card will generally include:
+An adjustment of status package for a marriage green card will generally include the following USCIS forms:

 The complete adjustment of status package will also include several supporting documents as required by each USCIS form.
 This list is dependent on the answers you provide on the application.
 For instructions on supporting documents, please refer to the USCIS website for each form or refer to the customized filing instructions that CitizenPath provides with your preparation of the application.